 Fractures of the femoral shaft are often the result of high energy trauma such as a motor vehicle crash, a fall from a height, or a gunshot wound.
-Most femoral shaft fractures require surgery.
-Fracture in the diaphysis (i.e., the mid shaft) are typically treated with the insertion of a metal rod (also known as an intramedullary nail) into the canal of the femur.
-Fractures located closer to the hip or knee, whose angulation might disrupt joint mechanics and function, require more precise restoration of anatomical alignment.
-Such fractures are usually treated with a surgical plate.
+Most femoral shaft fractures require surgical treatment.
+Fractures in the diaphysis (i.e., the mid shaft) are typically treated with the insertion of a metal rod (also known as an intramedullary nail) into the canal of the femur.
+Fractures located closer to the hip or knee, whose angulation might disrupt joint mechanics and function, require more precise restoration of anatomical alignment that can be offered by an intramedullary nail.
+Such fractures are therefore usually treated with a surgical plate.
 The outcomes after femur fractures are usually good, but can be marred by blood loss, infection, delayed union, non-union, mal-union, or problems from associated injuries.
-Rarely but consequentially, fat from the medullary canal, exposed by the fracture, can embolize to the lungs resulting in fat embolism syndrome, a serious condition characterized by pulmonary dysfunction and mental status changes related to the resultant hypoxia.
+Rarely but consequentially, fat from the medullary canal, exposed by the fracture, can travel through the vascular system to the lungs.
+This can produce a so-called fat embolism syndrome, a serious condition characterized by pulmonary dysfunction and mental status changes related to the resultant hypoxia.

 Structure and Function

 The femur is the largest bone in the body.
-Proximally, the femoral head articulates with the acetabulum of the pelvis in a ball-in-socket joint.
-Below that, the shaft courses toward the knee, where, distally, the femur has two large rounded smooth condyles which form a complex sliding articulation with the proximal tibia and patella (Figure 1).
+Proximally, the femoral head articulates with the acetabulum of the pelvis in the ball-in-socket hip joint.
+Distal to the hip, the shaft courses toward the knee.
+Just above the knee joint, the femur widens to form the medial and lateral condyles, whose cartilage-lined surfaces allow articulation with the proximal tibia and patella (Figure 1).

 Muscular Anatomy and Deforming Forces

 The femur is surrounded by a thick layer of muscles on all sides.
-Grossly, the muscles around the femur form groups that determine the deformity that occurs after sustaining a femur fracture.
+Grossly, the muscles around the femur form groups.
+The forces produced by these muscles can deform a fractured femur in characteristic patterns.

-The anterior compartment of the thigh contains the quadriceps femoris muscles that (with one small exception, noted below) originate from the shaft of the femur and insert on the proximal tibia via the patella tendon.
-The four muscles of the quadriceps, the vastus medialis, vastus intermedius, vastus lateralis and rectus femoris, extend the knee.
+The anterior compartment of the thigh contains the quadriceps femoris muscles.
+The muscles of the quadriceps (with one small exception, noted below) originate from the shaft of the femur and insert on the proximal tibia via the patella tendon.
+The four muscles of the quadriceps, the vastus medialis, vastus intermedius, vastus lateralis, and rectus femoris, extend the knee.
 The rectus femoris, however also can flex the hip, owing to its “long head” which originates from the anterior inferior iliac spine and crosses the hip joint.
 In general, axial pull from the quadriceps after fracture tends to shorten the leg.
-The sartorius also lies in the anterior compartment, but is relatively weak and has scant impact on fracture deformity.
+The sartorius also lies in the anterior compartment, but is relatively weak and has only a scant impact on fracture deformity.

-The posterior compartment of the thigh contains the hamstrings muscles (the short and long heads of the biceps femoris laterally, and semimembranosis and semitendinosis medially).
-These muscles originate on the pelvis and proximal femoral shaft and insert distal to the knee on the proximal tibia and head of fibula.
+The posterior compartment of the thigh contains the hamstrings muscles: the short and long heads of the biceps femoris laterally, and semimembranosis and semitendinosis medially.
+These posterior compartment muscles originate on the pelvis and proximal femoral shaft and insert distal to the knee on the proximal tibia and head of the fibula.
 Following a fracture, these muscles also cause shortening of the femur.

-The medial compartment of the thigh contains the adductor brevis, longus and magnus, along with the grascilis.
-All muscles originate on the pelvis; the adductors insert along the medial femur and the gracilis inserts on the medial tibia just past the knee.
-These muscles function primarily to shorten the leg after fracture but also introduce a varus (bowing) deformity after femoral shaft fracture.
+The medial compartment of the thigh contains the adductor brevis, adductor longus, and adductor magnus, along with the grascilis.
+All of these muscles originate on the pelvis; the adductors insert along the medial femur and the gracilis inserts on the medial tibia just past the knee.
+These muscles primarily shorten the leg after fracture but also can introduce a varus (bowing) deformity of a fracture.